PowerMops/powermops-site/src/routes/pmops/Reference-8.md

 is for those classes that depend heavily on Toolbox calls for most of their methods (such as windows, menus and dialogs).
-Toolbox calls are generally much slower than Mops module invocations, so the extra time penalty of putting the class into a module won\'t be significant.
+Toolbox calls are generally much slower than Mops module invocations, so the extra time penalty of putting the class into a module won't be significant.

-In Mops you can enter modules only through the exported words (otherwise a machine base address register will not be set correctly, and you\'ll crash).
+In Mops you can enter modules only through the exported words (otherwise a machine base address register will not be set correctly, and you'll crash).
 Therefore a module should not store the address of one of its internal words in a vector in the main dictionary.
 Even if the module is locked in memory, you would not be able to execute this vector.
-We have included a check on stores to vectors, that a module address isn\'t being stored outside the module, so as to give an error message if this is attempted.
-This check can be turned off, but don\'t do it unless you are absolutely sure you know what you are doing!
+We have included a check on stores to vectors, that a module address isn't being stored outside the module, so as to give an error message if this is attempted.
+This check can be turned off, but don't do it unless you are absolutely sure you know what you are doing!

 How to Use Modules {#how_to_use_modules}